Workflow Configuration

 Condition-node specific

 The strict expression schema rejects unknown operators, missing fields, and value-type mismatches.
-Field paths whose leading segment does not match a known WorkflowRunContext namespace are rejected at publish time.
+Field paths whose leading segment does not match a known WorkflowRunContext namespace are rejected with INVALID_CONDITION_FIELD.

 Template variables